TTteam1/proyectoteam1/README.md

   - According to the design we will need two public subnets and four private subnets
 * Create Internet Gateway
   - Attach the Internet Gateway to VPC
-  - Create the Route Table and attach it to Internet Gateway
+  - Create the Route Table
-  - Create a route for each public subnet and attach it
+    - Create a route
+  - Associate the Public Route Table with both Public Subnets

 * Nat Gateway
 * Elastic IP